Marjorie Taylor Greene's history of dangerous conspiracy theories and comments - KION546

 Georgia Rep. Marjorie Taylor Greene is facing intense backlash for indicating support for political violence and pushing wild conspiracy theories and extreme anti-Muslim and anti-Semitic comments before she was elected to Congress.

-A floor vote to remove Greene from her House committees is taking place Thursday.
+The House voted Thursday evening to remove Greene from her committee assignments.
 On Wednesday, GOP House Minority Leader Kevin McCarthy and the Republican Conference declined to take action against the freshman Republican for her violent endorsements and incendiary comments.

 A CNN KFile review of both newly-uncovered and previously reported comments highlight the fringe nature of what Greene shared on and offline.

-Note: This story has been updated to reflect the House’s vote to remove Greene from her committee assignments.